Error-404-NotFound/RISC-V-SIMULATOR/README.md

 * Pipelining: Pipelining of the stages for both: with and without Data Forwarding
 * Banch Prediction: A Static Branch Predictor of 1-bit has been implemented for the prediction of branches.
 * User Input: The user can choose from the 3 modes, wiz., Unpipelined Implementation, Pipelined with data forwarding, Pipelined without data forwarding.
+* Latency of instructions: Instructions such as "mul" will have a latency of 3 in EX stage, which is handled.
 * (Note): The ecall statements as well as stall count for Data Forwarding case is inaccurate, so please note it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>